Wildlife & Animals – Budongo Forest

 Philip is the author of the Bradt guidebook to Uganda.

-Budongo’s main attraction is tracking a troop of habituated chimpanzees at Kaniyo Pabidi.
-Your guide will take you along the forest trails to find them.
-Once found, you can observe them for one hour.
+Budongo Forest’s main attraction is tracking a community of roughly 80 habituated chimpanzees at Kaniyo Pabidi.
+Your guide will take you along the forest trails to look for them.
+Assuming that you locate a group of chimps, you can observe them for one hour.
 They may be feeding in the canopy, or resting and grooming on the ground.
 If they’re on the move, following them can be quite an adventure.

 Abundant